|The Monkees' 1997 ABC Television Special

 "You And I" is the third Monkee song used as a Monkees TV closing theme, following "For Pete's Sake" (the second season end title) and the “(theme from) THE MONKEES” (the first season end title).

-Micky Dolenz's song "Regional Girl" underwent a few lyric alterations in order to appease ABC Broadcast Standards & Practices, replacing lyrics The Alphabet Network deemed unsuitable for the 8:00 PM family hour.
+(Dolenz's tune "Regional Girl" underwent a few lyric alterations in order to appease ABC Broadcast Standards & Practices, replacing lyrics The Alphabet Network deemed unsuitable for the 8:00 PM family hour.)

 Hey Hey It's The Monkees was aired simultaneously in Canada in adjointment with City TV and MuchMusic.